Sam Case, A Kindred Spirit

 Born in Purcellville, Sam’s family worked with wood in Virginia since the late 18th century and dealt in American antiques since the early 1900s.
 Everything he knew about the furniture he crafted, he learned from the many books he grew up surrounded by and that he later collected.

 Sam left his background in graphic design and gravitated toward the family business, doing carpentry work and learning the process of solid furniture construction from building custom furniture in his garage.
-Watching, doing and studying the design and construction of classic furniture led him to growing a successful business who’s reputation still echoes in our industry.
+Watching, doing and studying the design and construction of classic furniture led him to grow a successful business whose reputation still echoes in our industry.